K-moduli of curves on a quadric surface and K3 surfaces: Overview of previous results, Laza-O'Grady, and VGIT

-By the work of Baily-Borel, the compact space $\sF^*$ can always be identified with $\Proj R(\sF, \lambda)$, where $\lambda$ is the Hodge line bundle on $\sF$.
-If $\Delta = H_h /2$, then it was shown in \cite{LO16} that $\fM \cong \Proj R(\sF, \lambda + \Delta)$.
+From now on, we restrict to the case where $N=18$, that is, the case of hyperelliptic quartic K3 surfaces.
+In this case, if $\Delta = H_h /2$ (introduced in Section \ref{sec:mk3}), then it was shown in \cite{LO16} that $\fM \cong \Proj R(\sF, \lambda + \Delta)$.
 Let $\beta \in [0,1] \cap \bQ$.
 In \cite{LO}, Laza-O'Grady prove that the ring of sections $R(\sF, \lambda + \beta \Delta)$ is finitely generated, and therefore $\sF(\beta) = \Proj R(\sF, \lambda + \beta \Delta)$ can be viewed as a projective variety interpolating between the GIT and Baily-Borel moduli spaces.
 Moreover, they calculate the set of critical values, and show that the birational period map is the composition of explicitly understood divisorial contractions and flips.
 In fact, they show that the intermediate spaces arise from variation of GIT (VGIT).
 They also show that the first step in their program produces $\hsF=\sF(\epsilon)\to \sF^*$ as the $\bQ$-Cartierization of $H_h \subset \sF^*$ for $0<\epsilon\ll 1$.
-In particular, this gives a small partial resolution $\hsF$ of $\sF^*$ which parametrizes hyperelliptic quartic K3s with slc singularities.
+In particular, this gives a small partial resolution $\hsF$ of $\sF^*$ which parametrizes hyperelliptic quartic K3 surfaces with slc singularities.
 In what follows, we review VGIT and their results in further detail.

 We now introduce the VGIT $\sM(t)$, largely modeled off of \cite[Section 5]{LO}.
 A smooth $(2,4)$-complete intersection inside $\bP^3$ determines $X_C$, a smooth hyperelliptic K3 of degree 4.
 Let $U$ be the parameter space for all $(2,4)$-complete intersection closed subschemes in $\bP^3$.
 Then $U$ has a natural action of $\SL(4)$, though we note that $U$ is not projective.
 We let $E$ be the vector bundle over $|\calO_{\bP^3}(2)|$ whose fiber over $Q \in |\calO_{\bP^3}(2)|$ is given by $H^0(Q, \calO_Q(4))$.
 Then $U \subseteq \bP(E)$ and $\codim_{\bP(E)}\bP(E) \setminus U \geq 2$.